alexharri/website/posts/canvas-to-ascii.md

   {"._=\n*%@"}
 </AsciiScene>

-We can plot all of the printable ASCII characters on a 2D plane using their shape vectors as 2D coordinates:
+Below is a 2D plot of all ASCII characters using their shape vectors as 2D coordinates:

 <CharacterPlot max={0.435} highlight="^@qTMuX$g=C" />

+Let's see how to use this in image-to-ASCII rendering!

 ### Shape-based lookup

-With our characters laid out on a 2D plane, we can find the best (nearest) character for any given 2D input coordinates.
+With our characters laid out on a 2D plane, we can find the closest character given 2D input coordinates.
 Try hovering the chart below to see what I mean:

 <CharacterPlot max={0.435} highlight="^@qTMuX$g=C" showHoverLine />

+We now have a method of finding the best matching ASCII character for an input 2D lookup vector.
-So then, now we need to calculate a 2D vector for each cell in the grid to use as lookup coordinates.

-Let's use the following zoomed in circle as an example.
-It is split into three grid cells:
+To make use of this in our ASCII renderer, we'll need to calculate a 2D lookup vector for each cell in the grid.
+Let's use the following zoomed in circle as an example -- it is split into three grid cells:

 <AsciiScene alphabet="two-samples" fontSize={200} rows={1} cols={3} viewMode="canvas" showGrid>
   <Scene2D scene="circle_zoomed_bottom" />